golift/imessage/README.md

 func main() {
 	iChatDBLocation := "/Users/<your username>/Library/Messages/chat.db"
 	c := &imessage.Config{
 		SQLPath:   iChatDBLocation, // Set this correctly
 		QueueSize: 10,              // 10-20 is fine.
 If your server is super busy, tune this.
 		Retries:   3,               // run the applescript up to this many times to send a message.
 3 works well.
-		Interval:  250 * time.Millisecond, // minimum duration between db polls.
 	}
 	s, err := imessage.Init(c)
 	checkErr(err)